-- London Councils Office Holders and staff are engaged directly with the recovery and renewal work, with a view to adding value to the work of boroughs and groups of boroughs. - Lead members have continued to play a key role, including convening member-level 'virtual meetings' in relation to business and the economy; transport and the environment; housing; community safety; and children's services - including liaison with MPS leads and MOPAC. - Leading Members made a number of points during the initial meeting of the Recovery Board on 4 June 2020, Including the following: - The importance of aiming to 'build back better'. - The critical potential of Green investment (e.g., green energy and retrofitting) to generate jobs. - The need to focus economic and social interventions on young people who are understood to be hardest hit, economically. - The importance of rebuilding business confidence. - The need to consider the impact on social cohesion and inequalities (including the digital divide). - The need to consider the mental health impacts. - The balance of emphasis needed between inner and out London. - Public transport issues, including work to support a modal shift as well as the need to improve orbital vs radial capacity.
+- 16. London Councils Office Holders and officers are engaged directly with the recovery and renewal work, with a view to adding value to the work of boroughs and groups of boroughs. - Lead members have continued to play a key role, including convening member-level 'virtual meetings' in relation to business and the economy; transport and the environment; housing; community safety; and children's services - including liaison with MPS leads and MOPAC. - Leading Members made a number of points during the initial meeting of the Recovery Board on 4 June 2020, Including the following: - The importance of aiming to 'Build Back Better'.

+- The critical potential of Green investment (e.g. green energy and retrofitting) to generate jobs. - The need to focus economic and social interventions on young people who are understood to be hit hardest, particularly economically. - The importance of rebuilding confidence, particularly for business but also for people within their everyday lives. - The need to consider the impact on social cohesion and inequalities (including the digital divide). - The need to consider the mental health impacts. - The balance of emphasis needed between inner and outer London. - Public transport issues, including work to support a modal shift as well as the need to improve orbital vs radial capacity.

-10. In addition, London Councils has:
+17. In addition, London Councils has: